-My pet began to drool excessively and paw at its mouth after I administered the eye medications.
+My cat began to drool excessively and paw at its mouth after I administered the eye medications.
 Is that a side effect?

 Fluid drains from the eyes through the tear ducts, which empty into the back of the nose; some of this fluid can drain into the back of the mouth.
 Eye medications can drain through the tear ducts and end up in the mouth.
 Some eye medications have an unpleasant taste; atropine in particular has a very bitter taste.
-If it gets in the animal's mouth, either from running down the tear ducts or being licked off the paws, excessive and dramatic drooling may occur.
-This is not a drug reaction but a reaction to the taste.
+If it gets in the cat's mouth, either from running down the tear ducts or being licked off the paws, excessive and dramatic drooling may occur.
+This is not a drug reaction but a reaction to the terrible taste.
+The drooling will subside in a short time.
+However, once this happens, the cat may be more difficult to medicate in the future because it may anticipate the same thing happening again.